Complexity and Misspecification: Representation

 \section{Representation}

-In this section we provide a representation result for our criterion by following \citet{lanzani25w} and restating it in an Anscombe–Aumann framework.
-The outcome space $Y$ introduced earlier now plays the role of a state space, and an act is a mapping $f:Y\to X$ from states to consequences in a convex consequence space $X$.
+This section provides a representation result for our criterion by restating it in an Anscombe–-Aumann framework as in \citet{lanzani25w}.
+The outcome space $Y$ introduced earlier now plays the role of a state space, an act is a mapping $f:Y\to X$ from states to consequences in a convex consequence space $X$, and $Q\subset \Delta(Y)$ is the set of structured models.
 This reformulation does not change the economics: in the static model, each action $a$ induces a payoff profile $y\mapsto u(a,y)$, which can be identified with an act over $Y$.

 Fix an affine, nonconstant utility index $u:X\to\R$.
 For each $(f,q)\in X^{Y}\times Q$, define the analogues of (\ref{eq:static_criterion}) and (\ref{eq:posterior_value}) as

 and